geoserver/geoserver-cloud/docs/index.md

 [Camptocamp](https://camptocamp.com/), as the original author, is in process of donating the project to OsGeo/Geoserver.

 > Q: So, is this **production ready**?
-> Not at all.
-It's been used in production for the functionalities needed by Camptocamp's customer funding this project so far.
+> Not at all. *Cloud Native GeoSever* is being used in production for the functionalities needed by Camptocamp's customer funding this project so far.
 That does not mean it's ready for general availability.
 For instance, these are the most oustanding issues:
 >
 > * The **security** subsystem needs a review.
 If you try to change the admin password through the web-ui, there's a bug that would leave you with a broken authentication.
 > * The WPS is non functional and temporarily removed from the build